Recreation Ground, Bath: Friends of Bath Recreation Ground

 The Friends of Bath Recreation Ground is a separate group of residents local to the Recreation Ground, that holds the view that the Rec should not be used for professional sport, and that the council's actions in this matter have been dubious for many years.
 They threaten to take legal action should the Trust, Bath Rugby and the Charity Commission reach an agreement to allow development on the Rec.

 In September 2023, a planning application was submitted for an 18,000 seat rugby stadium with ancillary conference, function and banqueting space.
 Friends of the Rec raised concerns that the height and scale of this construction would destroy some iconic views of Bath's townscape enjoyed by local residents and many tourists, thus threatening the status of Bath as the only UNESCO Heritage town or city in England.
 This view was covered in the Nooks and Crannies section of satire and current affairs magazine Private Eye.

+Bath & North East Somerset Planning Committee passed the Development of the new 18,000 seater stadium in September 2025 and the Secretary of State reviewed the decision and decided it would not be called in.